zramos2/Insight-DO-project/README.md

 ### Experiment I: Application Layer Failure Injection

 #### Part 1: Steady State
 For this experiment, my blast radius will be a **PostgreSQL** and **Flask** pod.
-I used **pgbench** which is a tool to benchmark my PostgeSQL performance.

-By using pgbench my steady state results for my PostgreSQL pod are:
+Before I initiate my failure injection, these are my results for what they both look like.
+I used **pgbench** which is a tool to benchmark my PostgeSQL performance and by using pgbench my steady state results for my PostgreSQL pod are:
    - **100** concurrent database connections
    - **2** worker threads
    - latency average: **270.735** ms
    - **369.364 t/s** <sup><sub>(transactions per second)</sub></sup>
    - **22216** transactions processed

 Looking at the PostgreSQL screenshot, you can see the CPU performance spike from the pgbench.
-The Flask screenshot shows a constant pod up and running.
+The Flask screenshot shows a consistent pod up and running.
 <p align="center">
     <img src="./pictures/Kill_postgres_pod.png" width="700px"  alt="PostgresPod">
     <img src="./pictures/Kill_flask_pod.png" width="700px"  alt="FlaskPod">